Planning Built Environments - MA

 This course seeks to shape you as a highly competent professional who can continue to develop not only yourself but also the broader sector.

-The course will include problem-based enquiry and learning using the environment as an integrative setting, encourage the demonstration of key competencies within a professional, vocational context driven by engagement with practice and prepare you for a future in which the ability to think and change will be key skills.
+The course includes problem-based enquiry and learning using the environment as an integrative setting; it encourages the demonstration of key competencies within a professional, vocational context driven by engagement with practice and to prepare you for a future in which the ability to envision positive change and work as part of interdisciplinary teams will be key skills.

 Broadly speaking, the teaching strategy moves from staff-led during the early stages of the course to student-led towards the end.
 The early part of the course is intended to provide you with the basic knowledge and skills to understand how the spatial planning system operates and the need to embed the environmental services lens in processes in order to connect planning across different sectors, land uses and scales.
 This is achieved through staff-led lectures, seminars and workshops.